Video and artwork by Leah Bury

 The Devlin lab at Harvard Medical School uses strategies from chemical biology to study the human microbiome.
 Our goal is to control the chemistry of human-associated bacteria in order to understand how the microbiome affects human health and disease.
 The lab leverages expertise from different fields, including synthetic organic chemistry, molecular biology, microbiology, analytical chemistry, and bioinformatics.
 Learn about our research.

-In the Devlin lab, we strive to create an environment that values diversity, promotes an inclusive culture, and establishes a sense of belonging for each member of our group, both in lab and as part of the broader Harvard community.
+In the Devlin lab, we strive to create an environment that establishes a sense of belonging for each member of our group, both in lab and as part of the broader Harvard community.
 Collaboration, open communication, and trust are the cornerstones of our group.
 We welcome and support anyone regardless of race, disability, gender identification, sexual orientation, age, financial background, or religion.

 Recent Updates: